juanpac96/GibdetColombiaChapter_UrbanTreeObservatory/docs/api-readme.md

 2. Limit result sets using pagination
 3. Use date ranges for time-series data
 4. Request only the data you need
+5. For map-based applications:
+   - Use GeoJSON format where available
+   - Prefer the dedicated spatial endpoints (near, bbox, by_neighborhood, by_locality, by_polygon)
+   - Set appropriate limits on the number of records returned
+   - Consider using clustering on the frontend for large datasets
+   - Request detailed information only when needed (e.g., after a user selects a specific feature)